zergov/flashcards/README.md

 The process keeps going until all the cards has been answered.

 This method should be repeated until the user can answer most of the cards without failling to find the right answer.

+## Commands (__WORK IN PROGRESS__)

+* flashcards status: display the status of the currently selected studyset.

+###sets

+* flashcards sets new : creates a new studyset.
+* flashcards sets select: select a studyset. (every created card will be stored in the selected studyset)

+###cards
+* flashcards cards add: add a studycard in the currently selected studyset.